Motovun: Croatia’s Quintessential Hill Town

-Unless you’ve spent time in northern Croatia, it’s probably not really on your radar.
-Sure, everyone knows by now that Croatia in general is a great destination, and that Dubrovnik is stunning (and not on the euro, so generally a good buy).
+While Croatia has become a major destination in the last few years, northern Croatia still probably isn’t on your radar.
+Sure, everyone knows that Dubrovnik is stunning and now people are aware that Plitvice’s waterfalls are mind-blowing (and not on the euro, so generally a good deal).
 But when was the last time Istria came up in casual conversation?

 I’ve already talked about how to plan a day or two of roadtripping through the hill towns of northern Croatia.
 But Motovun (moh-toh-voon) is so great that it deserves an extra dose of love—tips on what to eat, what to do, and how to spend your time in this charming medieval hill town.